Overview & background

 Project roles and permissions

-Project base roles will be given to a user when they are invited to a project via an invite from the People Tab.
-Or they can be changed from the projects People tab itself.
+Project base roles will be given to a user when they are invited to a project via an invite from the Project People Tab.
+Project based roles can also be modified directly from the Account People tab as well.

 To learn more, go over the following article: